-On the 12th of August 117 AD, Trajan’s freedman and personal servant, the twenty-eight-year-old Marcus Ulpius Phaedimus, died in Selinus in Cilicia just a few days after his master and within a day of Hadrian receiving the news of Trajan’s death.
+On 12 August AD 117, Trajan’s freedman and personal servant, the twenty-eight-year-old Marcus Ulpius Phaedimus, died in Selinus in Cilicia just a few days after his master and within a day of Hadrian receiving the news of Trajan’s death.
 This coincidence only deepened the mystery surrounding the circumstances of Hadrian’s adoption.

 Latin transcript: M(arco) Ulpio Aug(usti) lib(erto) Phaedimo / divi Traiani Aug(usti) a potione / item a laguna et tricliniarch(a) / lictori proximo et a comment(ariis) beneficiorum vixit ann(os) XXVIII / abscessit Selinunte pri(die) Idus Augus(tas) / Nigro et Aproniano co(n)s(ulibus) / reliquiae treiectae eius III Nonas Febr(uarias) ex permissu / collegii pontific(um) piaculo facto / Catullino et Apro co(n)s(ulibus) / dulcissimae memoriae eius / Valens Aug(usti) lib(ertus) Phaedimianus / a veste ben(e) mer(enti) fecit

 Translation: To [the memory of] Marcus Ulpius Phaedimus, imperial freedman, sommelier and head butler of the deified Trajan; chief lictor [official attendant of senior Roman officeholders] and secretary for grants and promotions.
-He lived for twenty-eight years and died at Selinus on August 12 in the consulships of Niger and Apronianus [117 AD].
-His remains were removed [to Rome, where the epitaph was found] by permission of the College of Pontiffs after an atonement sacrifice had been made in the consulships of Catullinus and Aper [130 AD].
+He lived for twenty-eight years and died at Selinus on August 12 in the consulships of Niger and Apronianus [AD 117].
+His remains were removed [to Rome, where the epitaph was found] by permission of the College of Pontiffs after an atonement sacrifice had been made in the consulships of Catullinus and Aper [AD 130].

 These details have encouraged sceptical scholars to support the doubts raised by several ancient writers regarding the authenticity of Hadrian’s adoption by Trajan.
 Some scholars argued that Phaedimus had learned somehow that Trajan had died without adopting Hadrian or even that he had been assassinated and that the inconvenient witness had therefore been murdered by Plotina and Attianus in case he would say too much.

-A more rational explanation suggested that Phaedimus was not killed but, rather, died of the same disease that Trajan contracted in the East.
-However, it does not explain why his remains were not taken back to Rome until 130 AD.
+A more rational explanation suggested that Phaedimus was not killed but died of the same disease that Trajan contracted in the East.
+However, it does not explain why his remains were not taken back to Rome until AD 130.

-According to the Vatican website, there are two other known exemplars of the epigraph.
+According to the Vatican website, two other known exemplars of the epigraph exist.